 New Mexico State Government Jobs

-Jobs listings from these websites illustrate the type of qualifications the state’s government employers are looking for (From a job vacancy survey done in May 2015; listings do not constitute job offers):
+Jobs listings from these websites illustrate the type of qualifications the state’s government employers are looking for (shown for illustrative purposes only):

 Human Resources Training and Labor Specialist: Advanced for the State of New Mexico in Albuquerque – This position requires applicants to hold a bachelor’s degree in human resources, business administration, or public administration, plus two years of experience in HR operations, including recruitment, selection, payroll, compensation, and benefits.

 Staff Recruitment Specialist for the UNM Main Campus – This position requires job applicants to have at least a bachelor’s degree in human resources (or a related field) plus one year of HR experience, including experience posting jobs, sourcing qualified candidates, screening applications, conducting interviews, teaching, and onboarding employees, etc.

 HR Administrator for the UNM Main Campus – The applicant for this position should have either a bachelor’s degree plus four years of HR experience, or a master’s degree plus two years of HR experience.
 A SPHR or PHR certification is preferred.